ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 author: hsauve
 ---

 As Large Language Models (LLMs) become increasingly adopted across all disciplines, their environmental impact remains largely unexplored, with limited transparency from major providers.
-With model sizes reaching hundreds of billions of parameters, training and developing state-of-the-art AI systems generates staggering carbon emissions and strains vital resources like electricity and water, particularly in certain regions of the world.
+With model sizes reaching hundreds of billions of parameters, training and developing state-of-the-art AI systems generates substantial carbon emissions and strains vital resources like electricity and water, particularly in certain regions of the world.

 The scale is staggering, a worst-case estimate suggests that Google's AI alone consumes ∼29.3 TWh annually, comparable to Ireland’s total energy consumption. [^1]